pierbo/class-editor/docs/code-generation/uml-to-code.md

 ### Accessors

 In addition, a user may want to generate accessors for the variables.
-Because attributes in Pharo are always private, the UML visibility specification is meaningless and we can use it as a convenience to show, that user wants accessors.
+Because attributes in Pharo are always private, the UML visibility specification is meaningless and we can use it as a convenience to specify that user wants accessors.

 By default, only regular accessors are generated, named after the variable; e.g. for variable `name`, a `#name` getter and `#name:` setter will be created.
 Additionally the generator can be configured to create `#addX:` and `#removeX:` accessors for multivalued attributes (attributes with multiplicity > 1).

 Finally, special pragma-based annotations containing all information necessary for reverse-engineering are added into getter method.
+Ex:

 `<DCProperty: #propertyName type: #Type multiplicity: #(lower upper)>`.